netty/netty/README.md

 [example package](https://github.com/netty/netty-incubator-codec-quic/tree/main/src/test/java/io/netty/incubator/codec/quic).
 This contains a server and a client that can speak some limited HTTP/0.9 with each other.

-For more "advanced" use-case consider checking our [netty-incubator-codec-http3](https://github.com/netty/netty-incubator-codec-http3) project.
+For more "advanced" use cases, consider checking our [netty-incubator-codec-http3](https://github.com/netty/netty-incubator-codec-http3) project.